By Janice A Jones |Last Updated April 6, 2019

-Gentle, affectionate, and loving, Cocker spaniels are the perfect family pet, and they also fit comfortably into any home.
+Gentle, affectionate, and loving, Cocker spaniels are the perfect family pet, and they fit comfortably into any home.

-These little guys, also known as “Cockers” are absolutely stunning to look at with a personality to match.
+These little guys, known as “Cockers” are absolutely stunning to look at with a personality to match.

-Cocker spaniels are known for their silky coat, their long, adorable floppy ears, and their dark, almond shape, beautiful eyes.
+Cocker spaniels are known for their silky coat, their long, adorable floppy ears, and their dark, almond shape, eyes.

-However, Merle Cocker spaniels can have beautiful blue eyes.
+Merle Cocker spaniels can have blue eyes.

 These dogs are extremely special, and can be the absolute perfect dog if they are bought from a reputable breeder.